rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 For the next subject they would like to classify the movement they are doing, and provide this as feedback.

 Based upon the data they've collected, we will look to understand the *prediction accuracy* of a model built to classify the lift, and test it on new lifters.
-This would allow the HAR team to provide a new lifter with technique cues to improve their movement on the exercise.
+This would allow the HAR team to provide a new lifter with technique cues to improve their movement during exercise.
+The HAR team has access to a much larger set of measures and can train their own models on this, whereas we only have access to the small subset of training data that they've sent to us to use in our Machine Learning builds.

 Let's use Machine Learning to take on this task!

 <br>
 <br>
 ### Actions <a name="overview-actions"></a>